waku-org/specs/standards/core/sync.md

 4. either
     - 32 bytes _fingerprint_ &
     - _varint_ bytes of the item set length & bytes of every items &
-    - if _skip range_, nothing
+    - if _skip range_, do nothing

-5. repeat 1 to 4 for all ranges
+5. repeat steps 1 to 4 for all ranges.

 ## Transfer Protocol